obrhubr/take-it-easy/README.md

  - `python3 mcts.py`
  - `python3 nn.py`

-In case you want to use the implementation of the game, see the following example.
-The implementation of `Board` is also well documented.
+In case you want to use the `takeiteasy` library I implemented, see the following example.
+The implementation of `Board` under `takeiteasy/board.py` is also pretty self-documenting.

 ```python
 from takeiteasy import Board